 If your floors have a ton of character, you don’t have to cover everything up.
 Simple white squares, laid out in a checkerboard pattern, balance out old and new in this Kate Guinness–designed space.

 Knowing they would be tracking in sand from excursions out on the water, Zippora Seven and Terence Connors painted the bathroom floor in their Montauk, New York, home hunter green (a hue that both feels like walking into nature and naturally disguises scuffs).

 Bring the Brush Outside

 Not unlike the interior of his New Orleans home, Dabito’s playful backyard boasts plenty of plants, bold textiles, and tile that wows.
 Get the details on his straightforward stenciling DIY on Old Brand New.
 Morocco or Louisiana?
 You decide.

 Once spring rolls back around, add this simple patio refresh to your makeover to-do list.
-This checkerboard-inspired pattern by A Beautiful Mess looks so real that none of your guests will ever guess it’s just an illusion.
+This black and white pattern by A Beautiful Mess looks so real that none of your guests will ever guess it’s just an illusion.

 As a part of the One Room Challenge, Brittany Watson Jepsen gave her home office a transformative facelift by applying this punchy tumbling block print to the floors.
 While the end look takes an almost futuristic tone, the print actually dates back to ancient Greece.
 From laying the pattern to applying the primer, the blogger runs through the full DIY on The House That Lars Built.